dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 {: vspace='0'}

 {: hangIndent='3'}
-Interaction Model (IN)
+Interaction Model
-: It defines how data is accessed and retrieved from the endpoints, being therefore tied to the specific communication pattern that the system has (e.g.  REST methods, Publish/Subscribe operations or RPC-calls).
+: An interaction model defines how data is accessed and retrieved from the endpoints, being therefore tied to the specific communication pattern that the system has (e.g.  REST methods, Publish/Subscribe operations or RPC-calls).